lazerwalker/tinsel/README.md

 In actuality, Tinsel is really three different things.

 * A JSON-based grammar to declaratively describe content nodes and relationships between them based on numberpad input.
-If you've used Twine before, it's sort of like that, but without a visual editor.

 * A web application that offers a browser-based UI for creating and editing Tinsel documents.
 It then dynamically transforms those scripts into Twilio-compatible TwiML files.